uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/software-processes.md

 The challenge is to build a bridge between the two chairs using only the deck of cards!

 Before you get to build an actual bridge, you need to think about how you are going to make a bridge out of cards.
-Discuss with you team members how you think this could work and write up a short description of your idea.
+Discuss with your team members how you think this could work and write up a short description of your idea.
 Include a diagram to make your description understandable for others.

 Now exchange your design with another group.